 The main purpose of my visit to Cambodia was to see Angkor Wat the ancient capital of Khmer.
 Many years ago when l first saw a photo of the temples and ruins at Angkor Wat l knew l had to see them.
 Actually having that dream come true makes me feel so blessed and thankful at the opportunity.
 First impressions upon arrival in Siem Reap was that it was very dusty and poorer than Thailand the roads were bad and there were more beggars on the streets.
 It was also very cheap!
 Cambodia has its own currency the “riel” but all the shops and vendors prefer to use dollars as their own currency cannot be exchanged and is useless outside the country.
 It almost feels like you are in a dollar store as most things you want to buy is 1 dollar a fruit shake is a dollar a plate of noodles is a dollar and so on.

-I stayed at the Siem Reap Hostel which is extremely nice (one of the best hostels in siem reap) with free cinema screenings several times a day a pool and .50 cent beers!
+I stayed at the Siem Reap Hostel which is extremely nice with free cinema screenings several times a day a pool and .50 cent beers!
 They picked me up free of charge at the airport (the driver will try to get you to hire his services for a temple tour the next day.
 If you are a group of four I recommend doing this to support him or at least give him a tip.
 If you are a single traveler then you can sign up at the hostel for a spot on the daily tours and if four people go then it costs 5 dollars each) I arrived in the evening and the first night I briefly checked out the town and then went to bed early as l has signed up for a sunrise tour the next day leaving at 05:00am.

 That first morning in the shared tuk tuk ride to Angkor Wat l met two guys that turned out to be my partners for my entire stay.
 We explored the temples and city, did food tours, watched movies and got drunk together for the rest of my time in Cambodia.